|NLP Coaching Resources - getting into the drivers seat of your brain/mind.|

 |What is food?|

 Learn how to use NLP to bring out the best in people by accessing positive states of mind then asking NLP Meta Model questions to keep the conversation focused on the positive...
-Phone 07 5562 5718 to book a free 20 minute telephone consultation.
+Phone 07 5562 5718 or send an email to book a free 20 minute telephone or Skype session with Abby Eagle.
 NLP Coaching, Hypnotherapy and Meditation.
 Gold Coast, Robina, Australia.
 Online NLP Coaching sessions on Skype and by phone also available.

 Define the present state - build a well formed outcome - ask questions that expand your map of the world - be aware of what you don't want want but keep your mind focussed on what you do want - remain alert and watch your thoughts - shift from the negative to the positive - access resource states of curiosity, fascination and playfulness - ask open ended questions to gather information - in a personal relationship it may be useful to take your time in making a judgement and remain open to new possibilities.